felixbade/assistant/README.md

 Ask questions from Open AI’s ChatGPT `gpt-3.5-turbo` engine

 ## 🤔 Why?

+### Compared to chat.openai.com
+- Token-based cost, instead of flat 20$/mo
-- No more daily logouts from the playground - OpenAI API key is stored in `localStorage`
+- No more logouts - OpenAI API key is stored in `localStorage`
 - Can be added to the phone’s home screen or installed on your computer as a Chrome app
-- Token-based cost, instead of flat 20$/mo
-- OpenAI’s API policy says your inputs won’t be used for developing, unlike in the playground
+- OpenAI’s API policy says your prompts won’t be used for developing, unlike in the playground

+### Compared to many other ChatGPT wrappers
+- Requests go directly from the browser to OpenAI – no backend server
+- PWA support
+- Different UI design

 ## 🚚 In the future
 - Customize the assistant’s behind-the-scenes brief